Whale watching guide to Merimbula and the Sapphire Coast of NSW

 One of the biggest natural migrations occurs on the ocean off the East Coast of Australia: Every year, the “Humpback Highway” sees up to 30,000 humpback whales to migrate firstly up to the warm waters of the Barrier Reef where their calves are born; then the southern migration begins back down to the Antarctic.
 On their way south with their young calves, the humpbacks stay close to the east coast, often visiting the many bays and sheltered waters along the way.

 The Sapphire Coast of NSW from Bermagui down to Eden in NSW with its many extended cliffs and headlands protruding out into the ocean, brings this spectacle in close to nature lovers and whale-spotters along the coast.
 This stretch of coastline is one of the only areas on the East Coast where you can witness whales feeding before their trek south to the Antarctic.
 The many headlands and elevated viewpoints along the Sapphire Coast offer some of the best land-based whale spotting available in Australia.

 Spectators are treated to incredible aerial displays as these huge creatures (up to 40 tons in weight!) launch themselves out of the water, only to be copied by their calves in competition.
 Other antics include pec-slapping and tail-flapping, sometimes heard clearly from the shore!

 Whale Watching Season

-The main whale watching season is August to November, however recently they have been spotted as early as mid-July.
+The main whale watching season for the Southern Migration is August to November, however recently they have been spotted as early as mid-July.
 The season peaks at the end of October, with the whale watching Festival in Eden.